fbpx

 Blockchain technology is not as perfect and self-sufficient as we might think.
 Its one disadvantage is that it cannot, by itself, retrieve the necessary data from the real world and then transfer it to smart contracts to be executed.
 Such important data could be prices, volumes, or even the weather.

 So, you may ask, “How do we solve this problem?
-Because surely someone has already come up with something”.
+Because surely someone has already come up with something.”
 That’s right.
 Oracles are used to solve this issue.
-Oracles allow blocks of data to be inserted into the chain that are accessible outside the blockchain.
+Oracles allow blocks of data to be inserted into the chain that are accessible outside of the blockchain.
 Typically, this is third-party software that connects intelligent contracts to the data of the outside world.
 You can think of oracles as a bridge that connects the blockchain to intelligent contracts, allowing them to flow data back and forth.

 The Pyth Network is also this kind of oracle.
 However, it stands out because of its mechanism.
 Pyth may change the oracle stream in the future.